 Relax in one of the hammocks with a cold drink in hand and enjoy the sights of the river or woodland that surrounds the area.
 The wilderness is on your doorstep and at Bua River Lodge you can hear all the wonderful noises of the bush that surround you.
 Nothing is too big or too small when staying here, the times are set around you, you choose when you want to do an activity, what time you wish to eat and if you want to enjoy the wild then you are left to do just that – a home away from home.

-The accommodation at Bua River Lodge offers x5 Safari Tents with thatched roofs, each with its own en-suite bathroom and gorgeous views over the Bua River or the woodland around.
-The windows are Mosquito nets and allows for the cool air to pass through the tent, even on the hottest days it stays cool.
+The accommodation at Bua River Lodge offers 5 Safari Tents with thatched roofs, each with its own en-suite bathroom and gorgeous views over the Bua River or the woodland around.
+The windows are made of mosquito gauze which keeps out the pesky insects but allows for the cool air to pass through the tent, even on the hottest days it stays cool.
 The tents are secluded and private, and the furniture locally made, constructed from dead wood that has been found within the lodge site.
 Stay on Elephant Island, accessible via a stone bridge, the tent is surrounded by woodland and looks out onto the River.
-Each of the tents is unique and offers a different perspective of the reserve.
+Each of the tents is unique and offer a different perspective of the reserve.